Professional Doctorate in Sport and Exercise Psychology

-An undergraduate degree or conversion course in Psychology or Sport and Exercise Psychology which confers Graduate Basis for Chartered status (GBC), and a BPS accredited masters degree which confers Stage I of the BPS Qualification in Sport and Exercise Psychology.
+An upper second-class honours degree or conversion course in Psychology or Sport and Exercise Psychology which confers Graduate Basis for Chartered status (GBC), and a BPS accredited masters degree which confers Stage I of the BPS Qualification in Sport and Exercise Psychology.
 Should an applicant not have completed these prior degrees, it is possible that they could complete these pre-requisites within the department before progressing onto the Professional Doctorate.
 Applicants are subject to interview.
 All offers are subject to Enhanced Disclosure and Barring Service (DBS) clearance.

 English language proficiency at a minimum of IELTS band 7.0 with no component score below 6.5.